The Obstacle Is the Way: Overview

 The title of the book is drawn from a quote from Meditations by Roman emperor Marcus Aurelius: “The impediment to action advances action.
 What stands in the way becomes the way.”
-Holiday draws from Meditations, Aurelius, and the philosophy of Stoicism to expand the central theme of the book, which is that how we respond to obstacles is what defines us.
+Holiday draws from Meditations and the philosophy of Stoicism to expand the central theme of the book, which is that how we respond to obstacles is what defines us.
 Holiday argues that if an individual learns the framework to flip obstacles into success, he or she can be better for it.

 The framework that Holiday offers is composed of three disciplines: perception, action and will.
 As he explains this, Holiday supplements each section with historical anecdotes and figures from politics, commerce, sports, and history.

 Preface

 In the preface, Holiday begins by setting the scene in the year of 170 in Germania, as Emperor Marcus Aurelius wrote down the formula for getting through rough situations.
-Holiday emphasizes that Aurelius' formula was not a "formula for thriving not just in spite of whatever happens but because of it."
+Holiday emphasizes that Aurelius' formula was a "formula for thriving not just in spite of whatever happens but because of it."

 Holiday notes that the book will study how individuals took their struggles, flipped them around and enhanced a virtue or skillset.
 He issues a call to action to the reader, to join the band of individuals that have challenged themselves to better themselves through the obstacles they've faced.